bloominstituteoftechnology/node-api2-project/README.md

   - return the newly created _comment_.

 - If there's an error while saving the _comment_:
-  - cancel the request.
   - respond with HTTP status code `500` (Server Error).
   - return the following JSON object: `{ error: "There was an error while saving the comment to the database" }`.

 When the client makes a `GET` request to `/api/posts`:

 - If there's an error in retrieving the _posts_ from the database:
-  - cancel the request.
   - respond with HTTP status code `500`.
   - return the following JSON object: `{ error: "The posts information could not be retrieved." }`.